lmns-solutions/arduino-interactive-lessons/sensors/index.md

 ## Signal acquisition pipeline

 Let's examine the entire signal acquisition pipeline from raw physical signal to the digitized representation.
-We'll learn more about signals and signal processing in the [Signals](../signals/index.md) lessons.
+We'll learn more about signals and signal processing in the {% include tlink.html id='signals-index' text='Signals' %} lessons.

 1. First, there exists some physical phenomena that exists in the world (Stage 1).
 2. We need to develop and/or utilize a method to sense that phenomena and output an electrical signal (which will be readable by a computer) (Stage 2).